-Reports from Consensus Procedures and Conference
+Reports from Consensus Procedures and Conferences

 Mindful of its responsibility to ensure that prosthetics, orthotics and rehabilitation practice keeps pace with healthcare advances, ISPO convenes Consensus Conferences, often in collaboration with partner organizations such as USAID.

 By considering relevant recent research and contemporary thinking in healthcare, widely recognized experts identify the implications for research and clinical practice and determine the direction in which a particular field should move.

 - foster debate, exchange of information and cooperation